vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 [`Logic.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/logic/Logic.java)

 Role of the `Logic` component:
+-  `Logic` receives the user command.
+- `Logic Manager` can either be in `Play Mode` or in `Command Mode`.
--  Uses the `WorkBankParser` class to parse the user command.
+-  Uses the `PlayModeParser` or the `CommandModeParser` class to parse the user command depending on the mode it is in.
--  Creates a `Command` object which is passed to `LogicManager`.
+-  Creates a `Command` object which is passed and executed by `LogicManager`.
 -  Executing the command can affect the `Model` (e.g. adding a deck).
 -  Returns the result of the command execution as a `CommandResult` object which is passed back to the `Ui`.
+-  Initialises the `StatisticsManager` on startup via `LogicManager` and maintains the `Statistics`.
+-  Any changes from executing a `Command` object is recorded in `Statistics` by `Statistics Manager`.
 -  In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.